sncrsenyurt/Customer_Segmentation_Clustering/README.md

 Identify univariate, bivariate, and multivariate clusters.
 Perform summary statistics on these clusters to identify the best marketing group.
 Data
 The dataset used for this project can be found in the data/ directory.
 It includes relevant information about mall customers, such as demographics, purchasing history, and visit frequency.
-A detailed data description can be found in data/data_description.md.

 # Methodology
 The project follows these general steps: